-The figures below show that there are serious concerns at the % of correct answer to a survey carried out by partner of EU funded project ACTs was around 70 but more alarming was that those with no experience of COLREGs did better than expected, in some cases almost performed as well as the more experience seafarers and MET lecturers!
+The Fig. 1 shows that there are serious concerns about the fact that the percentage of correct answers to a survey carried out by partners of the EU funded project ACTs (Ziarati et al, 2017) was around 70 but more alarming was that those with no experience of COLREGs did better than expected, in some cases almost performed as well as (in 2 cases better than) the more experienced seafarers and/or MET lecturers!
 This clearly should be a case for concern.
-When considering a more challenging rule (10) again those with no experience scored better than those with experience and almost as well as the MET lecturers.

-Figure 7.
-Percent of Correct Answers by Respondents - All existing COLREG rules
+Fig. 1. % of Correct Answers by Respondents - All existing COLREG rules (Ziarati et al, 2017)